HITS-MCM/MD-IFP/doc/doc.md

      tr.sub_system = " proteins "
      tr.analysis_all_namd()

-     # consider only protein, water, ligand, RRN, and MN
+     # consider only protein, water, ligand, RRN, and some ions
      tr = trajectories()
      tr.sub_system = "protein or (resname G G3 G5 U5 C C3 MG MN CA Mg Mn) or (resname WAT HOH SOL)" tr.analysis_all_namd()

    3. For computation of IFP in a trajectory, protein (reference) structure in a pdb format must be provided in addition to a trajectory file.
 It must have the same structure.
 Note, that RMSD computed will be relative to the reference structure (not the first frame).
+   4. Currently, Gromacs trajectories (as xtc) must be pre-processed in order to build back molecules that can be splitted due to the motion under PBC.
+Trajectory analysis does not do this properly (to be fixed in future) One can use the following command:

+    gmx trjconv -f ramd_trj.xtc  -s ramd_tpr.tpr  -pbc mol -o ramd_trj_fixed.xtc  <<< 0
+    or to save only the last 500 frames: gmx trjconv -f ramd_trj.xtc  -s ramd_tpr.tpr  -pbc mol -o ramd_trj_fixed.xtc  -b + 500 <<< 0